• Skip to main content

 This is one of the reasons I’ve chosen to include taurine in three of my Rootcology Liver Support supplements:

-• Liver & Gallbladder Support is a comprehensive formula designed to support bile flow for the normal processing and elimination of toxins through the specific combination of nutrients and herbs in this formula.
-By supporting liver and gallbladder function, Liver & Gallbladder Support supports the elimination of fatty substances from the liver, as well as the digestion and assimilation of fats and fat-soluble vitamins.
+- Rootcology Liver & Gallbladder Support is designed to support bile flow for the normal processing and elimination of toxins, through a specialized combination of nutrients and herbs.
+By supporting liver and gallbladder function, Liver & Gallbladder Support supports the elimination of fatty substances from the liver, as well as the breakdown and absorption of fats and fat-soluble vitamins.

 The GABA supplements that I recommend are:

-• GABA by Pure Encapsulations – This supplement promotes a positive mood, supports relaxation and moderates occasional stress.
+- Pure Encapsulations GABA – This supplement promotes a positive mood, supports relaxation, and moderates occasional stress.

-• GABA Calm by Source Naturals – This blend contains magnesium, GABA, glycine, n-acetyl l-tyrosine and taurine, in a quick-dissolving lozenge form.
+- Source Naturals GABA Calm – This blend contains magnesium, GABA, glycine, N-acetyl-L-tyrosine, and taurine, in a quick-dissolving lozenge form.

 The Takeaway